code-423n4/docs/roles/judges/README.md

 Being a judge is a critical role and we only have so many spots.&#x20;

 Judge applications are reviewed monthly by the C4 judge selection committee, which includes top leaderboard wardens and past judges.
 The committee will review your application and give you a "yes" or "not yet".

+### Is it possible for a warden who competed in a contest to judge that same contest?

+Yes—but in the interest of impartiality, they must forgo any awards they would have received for their findings in said contest.